New England Veterinary Center & Cancer Care is locally operated as a proud member of the PetVet Care Centers Network.

 Position Overview

-- The Care Coordinator contributes to the success of a high-performing organization committed to delivering superior care and exceptional service.
+Join our team as a Care Coordinator who contributes to the success of a high-performing organization committed to delivering superior care and exceptional service.
 Performs a range of administrative and customer service tasks, providing valuable support to the hospital.
+Within the veterinary field, this position aligns closely with roles often titled Veterinary Receptionist, Customer Service Representative, or Client Care Specialist.

 Key Responsibilities